grahamers/padding/README.md

 Iterate over the input using "iter".

 Search for sequence of non digits (STL find_if + lambda), append this directly to output.
-Search for sequence of digits (find_if + lambda).
+Then search for sequence of digits (find_if + another lambda).
 Using offsets and std::distance between iterators, calculate the padding (if any) required.
 Append (possibly zero) padding to result.
 Append digits to result.